sidorares/node-mysql2/README.md

   - MySQL server API for proxies and mocks
   - SSL and compression
   - prepared statements
+  - binlog protocol client

 ## Documentation

 See [node-mysql](https://github.com/felixge/node-mysql) documentation.
 If you see api incompatibilities, please report via github issue.

+## Known incompatibilities with node-mysql

+All numeric types converted to numbers.
+In contrast to node-mysql `zeroFill` flag is ignored in type conversion You need to check corresponding field zeroFill flag and convert to string manually if this is of importance to you.

+DECIMAL and NEWDECIMAL types always returned as string

+## Known not yet supported features

+`LOAD DATA INFILE` and `SELECT INTO OUTFILE` `client.changeUser()`

 ## Examples